ZoinerTejada/hdinsight-docs/hdinsight-scaling-best-practices.md

 #### How to Prevent HDInsight from getting stuck in safe mode due to under-replicated blocks

-There are some ways in which you can prevent HDInsight being left in safe mode.
+There are some ways in which you can prevent HDInsight from being left in safe mode.
 A few options are:

 * Stop all Hive jobs before scaling HDInsight down.
 Alternately, schedule the scale down process to avoid conflicting with running Hive jobs.
 * Manually clean up Hive's scratch Tmp directory files in HDFS before scaling down.